+A real degree is an official academic credential from an accredited university.
+It proves you completed specific educational requirements.
 The three main types of real degrees are bachelor’s degrees (usually 4 years), master’s degrees (1-3 years), and doctoral degrees like PhDs (2-10 years).
 Each level builds on the previous one, offering deeper knowledge and opening up better career opportunities.
+These degrees open doors to professional careers, higher salaries, and leadership roles across industries.

 Getting a real degree doesn’t have to mean sitting in classrooms for years.
-ToHave partners with International Unit of Islamic Azad University to offer verifiable online and RPL-based degrees with official transcripts and certified translations.
+ToHave partners with the International Unit of Islamic Azad University to offer verifiable online and RPL-based degrees with official transcripts and certified translations.

 We give you access to recognized academic qualifications that employers can verify.
 No need to attend classes or take exams.